 Full Moon Party

 If you’re going, book accommodation in advance.
-The Full Moon Party is a traditional party that goes big with fire shows, loud music, and mingling.
+The Full Moon Parties are popular traditional parties that go crazy with fire shows, loud music, and mingling.
 It’s a night to remember (or forget).
+The island accommodation usually books up weeks in advance, making it more expensive and much busier, but these are some of the best celebrations for any party lifer.

 Zen Beach

 Zan beach is a popular and beautiful (half-nudist) beach with an awesome sunset.
-The beach often has markets, drum circles, bond fires and happy vibes that are easy to enjoy.
+The beach often has markets, drum circles, bonfires and happy vibes that are easy to enjoy.

 Tips for the South